On additive bases in infinite abelian semigroups: Essential subsets of an additive basis

 which is independent of $j$.

-On the other hand, there are $[H_i : H_j]$ cosets of $H_j$ that are contained in $\overline{K_i}$, and in order for each of them to be an element of $K^*_j + (d_i-1)\pi_j(A)$, we must have
+On the other hand, there are $[H_i : H_j]$ cosets of $H_j$ that are contained in $C_i$, and in order for each of them to be an element of $K_j + (d_i-1)\pi_j(A)$, we must have

-Since $[H_i : H_j]$ tends to infinity when $j$ does so, the previous inequality holds only for finitely many integers $j \ge i$, so that at least one of them satisfies $d_j > d_i$.
-Since $i \ge 1$ was chosen arbitrarily, we obtain that $(d_i)_{i \ge 1}$ tends to infinity when $i$ does so, which contradicts the fact that $d_i \le h$ for all $i$, and proves the desired result. \end{proof}
+However, since $[H_i : H_j]$ tends to infinity when $j$ does so, the previous inequality can only hold for finitely many integers $j \ge i$.
+Therefore, the initial assumption that $\mathcal{F}_A$ is infinite leads to a contradiction indeed. \end{proof}

-The proof of Theorem \ref{th:e1} gives the following structure theorem for additive bases in translatable semigroups.
-Corresponding to any $G_T$-basis $A$ of $T$, we associate the family